The Greenhouse Effect

 Upcoming radiation is not reflected in the same way as the incoming sun’s radiation reflection from the top of the cloud layer.
 It is not mirror-like reflection but diffraction.

 Diffraction is the spreading out of waves as they pass through a gap or around the edge of an obstacle.
-This phenomenon occurs when the size of the aperture or obstacle is similar to the wavelength of the wave.
+This phenomenon occurs when the size of the aperture or obstacle is similar to the wavelength of the photon.

 The extent of the spreading depends on the relationship between the gap width and the wavelength, with the effect being most pronounced when they are comparable in size.